Plenty of crowdfunding software solutions out there built with WordPress or Joomla claim that creating a crowdfunding platform is relatively easy.

-Think about your business model before you start writing any project specification or contact web-development agencies – the way you gain profit is the core of your crowdfunding business.
-The current crowdfunding market has a number of business models to choose:
+Think about your business model before you start writing any project specification or contact web-development agencies; the way you gain profit is the core of your crowdfunding business.
+The current crowdfunding market has many business models to choose:

 P2P lending is the most popular business model since it allows the lending and borrowing of money bypassing any financial institutions which act as a middleman.
 As reported by Massolution, its estimated fundraising volume in 2015 stood at $25 billion, and the demand continues to grow.

 P2P lending websites bring together lenders and borrowers.